McNamara84/elmo/README.md

   - Example values: `ARK` `arXiv` `EAN13`

 ### Funding Reference
-This element is optional in the datacite scheme.
+This element is optional in the DataCite scheme.
 However, it is a best practice to supply funding information when financial support has been received.

 - Funder